Here’s what can happen when hackers hijack your smart home devices

 In a company statement, Google denied responsibility for smart home security breaches, blaming the problem on customers “using compromised passwords … exposed through breaches on other websites.”
 (Say what?)

-An estimated 14.2 billion homes are using smart home technology worldwide in 2019, a figure expected to rise to 25 billion by 2021.
+An estimated 800 million homes were using smart home technology worldwide in 2022, a figure expected to rise to 2.8 billion by 2025.
 The systems is largely unregulated.